Uswahy/LAMP_Install/README.md

 - PHP

  How to Use:
- A.Clone or download the project
+ Clone or download the project dirrectly from github

- B.
  1. Open terminal and go to the project folder.

      2. Make the script executable: chmod +x install_lamp.sh

      3. Run the script:
                                      sudo ./install_lamp.sh